Ramadan Wellness: Science-Backed Suhoor, Iftar & Fasting Protocols

 - Probiotics — Gut health maintenance during altered eating patterns

-- Slow-release protein (casein) — Some take this for sustained amino acid release
+- Slow-release protein (casein) — For sustained amino acid release

 What to Avoid at Suhoor